Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 ### Generating documentation

-Run `grunt requirejs:yuidoc_theme` once first to generate all local files needed.
+Run `grunt yui:build` once first to generate all local files needed, as well as a copy of the reference from the source code.
 Run it again anytime you make changes to the core JS files behind the yuidoc reference page.
-These are changes in files located in the yuidoc-p5-theme-src folder, NOT inline documentation changes to src, this regenerates the templates.
-Then run `grunt yui` to regenerate the reference based on the updated theme from the source.
-This will create a copy of the reference you can view locally in docs/reference (note that you need to be running a server for it to display correctly).
-If you notice the page not updating, try deleting the `reference/` folder and running the command again.
+These are changes in files located in the yuidoc-p5-theme-src folder, NOT inline documentation changes to src.
+If you only made changes to the source code, you can just run `grunt yui`, though `grunt yui:build` will also do the trick.

-Periodically (ideally with each new release), the docs/reference folder needs to be manually copied over to p5js.org/reference, and submitted via PR.
-If you'd like to try out a setup that does this for you automatically, making viewing the p5 website with the latest docs and libraries a lot easier, see [toolness/p5.js-docker](https://github.com/toolness/p5.js-docker).
+The build reference can be found in docs/reference.
+To preview it locally, run `grunt yui:dev` and view it as http://localhost:9001/docs/reference/.